-The AHA recently published their Heart Disease and Stroke Statistics – 2021 Update and reports that nearly 18.6 million people across the globe died of cardiovascular disease in 2019, the latest year for which worldwide statistics are calculated.
+The AHA recently published their Heart Disease and Stroke Statistics – 2022 Update and reports that CVD, listed as the underlying cause of death, accounted for 874,613 deaths in the United States in 2019.
 That's a 17.1% increase over the past decade.
 And 523.2 million cases of cardiovascular disease were reported in 2019, a 26.6% increase over 2010.

 So as we celebrate our hearts this month here are:

 5 Easy Ways to Strengthen Your Heart in 2023

 Numerous studies show that a healthy diet is linked to a stronger heart.
 Instead of nitpicking over calories and writing down everything you eat, aim for a variety of colorful fruits and vegetables in your diet.
 Try cooking or experimenting with one new vegetable or fruit per week.
 This guide is a great resource with lots of ideas which you can even post to your fridge.
 From smoothies to roasting to steaming there are alot of fun ways in the kitchen to incorporate more colorful foods into your diet.

 2. Increase Your Movement